Good brain foods

 Covid is often thought of as a respiratory disease, which it is.
 However this is because the lungs are so richly endowed with blood-vessels for gaseous exchange with the atmosphere.

 Covid wreaks its havoc via an inflammatory response in blood vessels; and that means the whole body.
-The brain is particularly vulnerable to low levels of oxygen.
+The brain too is particularly vulnerable to low levels of oxygen.

 In addition because the virus raises the clotting factors in the blood, temporary ischemic attacks and strokes occur in nearly one-fifth of those suffering from an infection.

 Also the virus has the ability to pass through the blood-brain barrier that protects the white matter causing further inflammation.
-Long Covid is no mystery; the mitochondria that produce the energy the cells need are harmed, so victims always feel constantly tired.
+Long Covid is no mystery; the mitochondria that produce the energy the cells need are harmed, so victims feel constantly tired.

 The result is that enormous fatigue is strongly associated with the viral infection of the brain.